Relatively dominated representations from eigenvalue gaps and limit maps: Introduction

 \item (uniform transversality) for every $P, P' \in \mathcal{P}$ and $\gamma \in \Gamma$, $\xi_\rho(P) \neq \xi_\rho(\gamma P'\gamma^{-1})$.
 Moreover, for every $\ubar\upsilon,\bar\upsilon>0$, there exists $\delta_0 > 0$ such that for all $P, P' \in \mathcal{P}$ and $g, h \in \Gamma$ such that there exists a bi-infinite $(\ubar\upsilon,\bar\upsilon)$-metric quasigeodesic path $\eta gh \eta'$ where $\eta'$ is in $P'$ and $\eta$ is in $P$, we have

 { (See Definition \ref{defn:metric_proj_qgeod} for the precise definition of a metric quasigeodesic path.)} \end{itemize} \end{introthm}

 Here $|\gamma|_{c,\infty}$ is a stable version of the modified word-length $|\gamma|_c$; we refer the reader to \S\ref{sub:stablen_grop} for the precise definitions.
+Note there is an additional semisimplicity assumption here; there are additional subtleties that arise in the relative case which make a more unqualified statement tricky.
+We recall that a representation into $\SL(d,\real)$ is called semisimple if the Zariski closure of its image is a reductive group.
+Equivalently, semisimple representations may be written as direct sums of irreducible representations.

-The proof of this leverages a recent result of Tsouvalas \cite[ Th.\,5.3]{Kostas_AnosovWEG} stating that groups admitting non-trivial Floyd boundaries have property U: this property, roughly speaking, allows us to control stable translation lengths in terms of word-length.
+The proof of Theorem \ref{thm:intro_reldom_eiggap} leverages a recent result of Tsouvalas \cite[ Th.\,5.3]{Kostas_AnosovWEG} stating that groups admitting non-trivial Floyd boundaries have property U: this property, roughly speaking, allows us to control stable translation lengths in terms of word-length.
 Relatively hyperbolic groups admit non-trivial Floyd boundaries (\cite{GerFloyd}, see also Remark \ref{rmk:floyd_relhyp}), and here we establish a modified version of property U adapted to the relatively hyperbolic case.

-Finally, we present characterizations of relatively dominated representations which replace most of the additional conditions on the peripheral images with a condition about the existence of suitable limit maps.
+Finally, we present characterizations of relatively dominated representations which replace most of the additional conditions on the peripheral images with conditions about the existence of suitable limit maps.
 These are relative analogues of results due to Gu\'eritaud--Guichard--Kassel--Wienhard \cite{GGKW}.